VoliJS/Type-R/docs/chapters/observable.md

 -------|-------------------|------------
-changes | (collection, options) | At the end of any changes. reset | (collection, options) | `reset()` method was called. update | (collection, options) | Any records added or removed. sort | (collection, options) | Order of records is changed. add | (record, collection, options) | The record is added to a collection. remove | (record, collection, options) | The record is removed from a collection. change | (record, options) | The record is changed inside of collection.
+changes | (collection, options) | At the end of any changes. reset | (collection, options) | `reset()` method was called. update | (collection, options) | Any models added or removed. sort | (collection, options) | Order of models is changed. add | (model, collection, options) | The model is added to a collection. remove | (model, collection, options) | The model is removed from a collection. change | (model, options) | The model is changed inside of collection.

 ## Messenger class